Some Studio subscribers can give their Adobe Express creations a professional edge with WellSaid's AI voiceovers.

 Emphasizing Words or Phrases

-When you place a word or phrase in quotation marks (""), the AI pays p particular attention to the chosen word or phrase.
+When you place a word or phrase in quotation marks (""), the AI pays particular attention to the chosen word or phrase.
 Use quotation marks to shape the emphasis of your sentence.

 Word Pronunciation